Adopted by the Executive Board, April 30, 1994

 Leaves of absence may be granted for the following reasons:

-Medical Leave of Absence - An employee who requires additional time for medical treatment or care of a family member or domestic partner after sick day benefits have been exhausted may request an unpaid medical leave of absence of up to twelve weeks.
+Medical Leave of Absence - An employee who requires additional time for medical treatment or care of a family member or domestic partner after sick day benefits have been exhausted may request an unpaid medical leave of absence of up to twelve weeks (although a medical leave of absence may extend longer than twelve weeks if necessary as a reasonable accommodation to a disability).
 A statement from a physician is required to verify the need and duration for the leave.
 If an employee is unable to return to active employment at the end of the approved leave, an extension may be granted by the Executive Director upon written confirmation by a physician.
-Seniority will be retained during a Medical Leave of Absence.
+Seniority will be retained during a medical leave of absence.

-Maternity/Paternity Leave of Absence - The usual and customary leave of absence for maternity or paternity is twelve weeks.
+Maternity/Paternity Leave of Absence – (Pregnant employees and new mothers who require accommodation for medical reasons should refer to the Reasonable Accommodations for Pregnant Employees and New Mothers Policy.)
+The usual and customary leave of absence for maternity or paternity is 12 weeks.
 If an employee is unable to return to active employment at the end of the approved leave, an extension may be granted by the Executive Director upon written confirmation by a physician.
 Seniority will be retained during an approved maternity or paternity leave of absence.

-Personal Leave - In the event an employee requires a leave of absence for reasons other than medically related, and after Vacation and Personal Days have been exhausted, a personal leave may be granted by the Executive Director.
-A personal leave may not exceed thirty days, and seniority will be maintained during the period approved.
+Personal Leave - In the event an employee requires a leave of absence for reasons other than medically related, and after vacation days have been exhausted, a personal leave may be granted by the Executive Director.
+A personal leave may not exceed 30 days, and seniority will be maintained during the period approved.
 In all cases, an employee will be terminated unless he/she returns to full-time employment by the date specified as the conclusion of a leave of absence.

 When an employee is on unpaid leave for other than medical or maternity reasons, the individual must pay for all health insurance coverage, disability and life insurance.